-Aspen Heights British School is a relatively new English National Curriculum school which opened in Abu Dhabi in September 2017.
+Aspen Heights British School is a English National Curriculum school which opened in Abu Dhabi in September 2017.
 The school is located in the Old Al Bahya district and is part of the International Schools Partnership group of schools.

 AHBS employs 57 teachers who come from the UK, Ireland, and South Africa.
 All are Native English speaking with a minimum qualification of a Bachelors' degree, appropriate teaching qualification and two years’ experience.

 In common with most new schools, student numbers are much higher in the Primary section with four Nursery (FS1) classes, six FS2 classes, whilst Year 1 has five classes.
 Year 2 has four classes, Years 3 and 4, three classes each and Year 5-9 each have two classes.
 Maximum class sizes are 25 students, though the average class size is 22.

 Under normal circumstances, Nursery classes each have one teacher plus a Teaching Assistant with a maximum of 20 children, whilst FS2 to Year 2 have maximum 25 children, again with a teacher plus teaching assistant.
 Under Covid arrangements, Nursery has 10 per class, FS2 has 20 with two separate bubbles of 10, whilst Years 1-6 have a maximum of 15 per class.